 Let’s take a look at supplies for 1 mat (apprx.
 20″ x 36″):

-โข 1 yard of Pellon 71F Peltex fusible stabilizer
+โข 1 yard of Pellon 71F Peltex fusible stabilizer (or 72F for double-sided)

 โข 2/3 yard of fabric